Mithil-Dudam/Agentic-LLM-Application-with-Tool-Use-Memory/README.md

 ## Environment Variables

-Create a `.env` file in the root directory with:
+Create a `.env` file in the root directory:

 ```
 ALPHA_VANTAGE_KEY=your_alpha_vantage_key